SRombauts/SQLiteCpp/README.md

 SQLite is a library that implements a serverless transactional SQL database engine.
 It is the most widely deployed SQL database engine in the world.
-The source code for SQLite is in the public domain. http://www.sqlite.org/about.html
+All of the code and documentation in SQLite has been dedicated to the public domain by the authors. http://www.sqlite.org/about.html

 ### The goals of SQLiteC++ are: